 Brazilian GP: Lewis Hamilton wins after Max Verstappen hits backmarker

-Verstappen loses lead after hitting backmarker Esteban Ocon; Mercedes crowned Constructors' Championship; Reaction from Interlagos live on Sky Sports F1
+Verstappen loses lead after hitting backmarker Esteban Ocon; Mercedes win Constructors' Championship

 Lewis Hamilton won a wild Brazilian GP after Max Verstappen spun out of the lead in a clash with backmarker Esteban Ocon.